 These domestic leagues would thus have been devalued even further and like the Champions League there would’ve been less money on offer from television and commercial avenues.

 This would have had big ramifications on the futures of many smaller clubs, with fears it could even drive some out of business.

-Would the teams joining the Super League have been punished?
+Will the teams joining the Super League be punished?

-What was the reaction to the Super League?
+What is the reaction to the Super League?

 Even the UK government and Prince William got involved to condemn the Super League.

 Why did the original Super League collapse?

 There were a number of reasons the original Super League collapsed so suddenly within 48 hours of its launch.